yujunz/gitlab.com-runbooks/howto/chef-documentation.md

    when gitlab.com is down, and should never be pushed directly to.
    1. Create a [new project](https://gitlab.com/projects/new?namespace_id=650153)
       in `gitlab-cookbooks` namespace (please use `gitlab_` prefix)
-   1. Navigate to Settings->Pipelines of the newly created cookbook and add the `DIGITALOCEAN_ACCESS_TOKEN` environment variable to enable integration tests on DO in CI.
+   1. Navigate to Settings->CI/CD of the newly created cookbook and add the `DIGITALOCEAN_ACCESS_TOKEN` environment variable to enable integration tests on DO in CI.
 Currently, we use the toke from Gitlab Dev account, get it from 1password or from another cookbook.
 We should use ephemeral ones